Przemoosz/WoTPersonalDataCollector/readme.md

     "PlayersUri": "https://api.worldoftanks.eu/wot/account/list/",
     "PersonalDataUri": "https://api.worldoftanks.eu/wot/account/info/",
-    "CosmosConnectionString": "Find this property in your Cosmos DB in Azure Portal or in Azure Cosmos DB Emulator", "CosmosDbName": "WotUserData",
+    "CosmosConnectionString": "Find this property in your Cosmos DB in Azure Portal or in Azure Cosmos DB Emulator", "DatabaseName": "WotUserData",
-    "DatabaseThroughput": "Manual throughput this variable can not be lower than 400!", "ContainerName": "WotAccountData",
+    "DatabaseThroughput": "Manual throughput this variable can not be lower than 1000!", "WotDtoContainerName": "WotAccountData",
-    "DtoVersion": "1.0.0"
+    "WotDtoVersion": "1.0.0"
   }
 }
 ```